YountenTshering/AT70.18_HomeWork/HW4_Transaction_Script/TransactionScriptRR/README.md

 Simple web application for revenue recognition.
 At the end Users should be able to:

-1. add contract which would insert revenue recognition and
+1. add contract which would insert revenue recognition
-2. calculate recognized revenue as of some date
+2. calculate recognized revenue as of some date (for monthly wises)

 **Two approaches:**

+> In this, I will be implementing the first approach.

 **1. Transaction Script with Table Data Gateway**